RITA: a Study on Scaling Up Generative Protein Sequence Models: Evaluation

 Autoregressive models are typically evaluated by their modeling loss.
 The model is trained on this task and it should broadly reflect its capabilities.
 We measure the perplexity on three different protein databases: UniRef-100, MGnify and Metaclust.
 Our models are trained on UniRef-100, a large collection of sequenced proteins, whereas Metaclust and MGnify consist of metagenomically transcribed proteins.
 We argue that this should provide a challenging distribution shift for the model.
 We additionally withheld a set of twenty protein families (the same held out by \citet{madaniProGenLanguageModeling2020}) to evaluate the generalization to unseen protein families.

-For all datasets we compare our results with those of ProtXLNet \cite{elnaggarProtTransCrackingLanguage2021a} and ProtGPT2 \cite{ferruz2022deep}.
-In the case of ProtGPT2, which is trained on tokenized sequences, we measure the perplexity per amino acid.
-We present our results in Table~\ref{tab:ppl} where we can see that all our models significantly outperform the baselines, and that there is a clear improvement with increasing model size.
+For all datasets we compare our results with those of ProtGPT2 \cite{ferruz2022deep}.
+Since ProtGPT2, is trained on tokenized sequences, we measure the perplexity per amino acid \footnote{See appendix~\ref{sec:ppl_per_byte} for a discussion around perplexity per byte}.
+We present our results in Table~\ref{tab:ppl} where we can see that there is a clear improvement with increasing model size.